ros-navigation/docs.nav2.org/tutorials/docs/ci_testing.rst

     :align: center

 Whenever a feature gets added or altered, it is best practice to confirm the intended outcome with automated test scripts.
-This document features an easy step by step guide how CI should be integrated alongside new PRs.
+This document features an easy step by step guide how tests should be integrated alongside new PRs.
+Adding tests to your new code does not only help you to make sure that corner cases can be reliable tested over and over, but also to make sure that your code continues to work, when there are new changes made elsewhere.

+Tests can help in two scenarios.
+First, during programming they can be conducted manually, while they are still being tweaked to work in the intended way.
+In order to test them manually and include them into your workflow, a few steps are necessary that are all explained in the next chapter.
+Second, the tests added during the active programming phase of this new code can also be integrated into automated testing performed by the CI system setup with the nav2 github repository.
+This helps others later in the continuous development process of this open source project.

-Also, not only new code should have CI testing.
-To find nasty bugs and corner cases, it is Nav2's ultimate goal to have a test coverage of nearly 100% !
+Also, not only new code should have automated testing through CI.
+To find nasty bugs and corner cases, it is Nav2's ultimate goal to have a test coverage of nearly 90% !
 This will lead to a more improved, stable, and industry-grade code basis, as new PRs will see if they break things in other sub-systems, that they normally would not think of impacting.
+It would be great if you can always check into the automated tests results of CI during your PR.

-The current code-coverage can be tracked on `codecov.io/gh/ros-planning/navigation2 <https://codecov.io/gh/ros-planning/navigation2>`_ .
+The current code-coverage of the whole nav2 project can be tracked on `codecov.io/gh/ros-planning/navigation2 <https://codecov.io/gh/ros-planning/navigation2>`_ .
+The improvement over time can be seen in the leading image.
+There is already a lot, but we welcome everybody to join!

+During your PR process, CI will publish automated testing results directly into your PR as a comment as soon as you mark your PR as ready for review and/or new commits are added.
+These results also give you great insights about what code coverage areas you added or even lost!
+It is a great visualization to help you understand what code is currently being used and what might be just dead code, as it is not tested and therefore cannot really be told if it works or not.

+So, if you already work inside or with one of our components, please have a look what kind of tests are already there and where is room for you to improve our testing!
+Let's start now with working with existing tests and also writing your own ones.

 Hands on Testing
 ================